mco-gh/pylearn/content/en/lessons/7 Iterables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h3 id="Example">Example<a class="anchor-link" href="#Example">¶</a></h3><p>Imagine I want to maintain a list of students and their quiz scores.
+<h3 id="List-Example">List Example<a class="anchor-link" href="#List-Example">¶</a></h3><p>Imagine I want to maintain a list of students and their quiz scores.
 If I think about just one particular student, I might like to store the student's name and each quiz score up to the current lesson.
 I'd want to use a list because I'm going to want to add quiz results every week and, occasionally, I might need to change a grade.</p>
 <p>Here's the data for one student...</p>
 </div>
 </div>